rhit-phunga/bdd-facade-for-jasmine-js/README.md

 Useful if your test framework is jasmine and you want to have cucumber-esqe syntax I guess.

 ## Learn the facade by writing a basic test
-You can run the example code immeadiately using `npx jasmine` if you want to see it in action.
+You can run the example code by using `npx jasmine` if you want to see it in action.

 ### 1. Declaring a basic Scenario
 ```js